WildMeOrg/Wildbook/migration/README.md

 Now the EDM can be started, so run tomcat with the appropriate database configuration.
 You can confirm the correct EDM is running at the url
 `/edm/json/git-info.json` at the host/port for your EDM.

+## Migrating data (via houston tasks)

+Once the EDM is up, some data can be migrated using houston tasks.
+The first should be migrating users.

+### Users

+`# invoke app.users.sync-edm` should migrate all historical users from EDM to houston.

-## Migrating data
+## Migrating data (via EDM urls)

-Once the EDM is up, migrating data can be done from the `/edm/migrate/` url.
+Using the EDM, migrating data can be done from the `/edm/migrate/` url.
 It will list links to the following:

 ### DateTime